ueberdosis/hocuspocus/docs/src/docPages/installation/express.md

 ## Introduction

 hocuspocus can be used with any WebSocket implementation that uses `ws` under the hood.
-When you don't call `listen()` on hocuspocus, it will not start a WebSocket server itself but rather relies on you calling it's `handleConnection()` method manually.
+When you don't call `listen()` on Hocuspocus, it will not start a WebSocket server itself but rather relies on you calling it's `handleConnection()` method manually.

 It requires the WebSocket connection instance as first argument, the HTTP request as second and the name of the document as third one.